-With summer in full swing and plenty of lovely long dog walks to look forward to, it’s always good to be aware about potential dangers to your dog to ensure they keep safe and healthy.
+When summer is in full swing there are plenty of lovely long dog walks to look forward to, and it’s always good to be aware about potential dangers to your dog to ensure they keep safe and healthy.
 In other articles, we have covered beach safety, how to keep your dog cool and poisonous plants to avoid.
 This time we want to warn you about certain creatures that may be harmful when your dog comes into contact with them.

 Don’t worry, we will also cover how to deal with these situations if they do arise.
 However, if you are ever unsure about the health of your dog or you don’t know how to deal with a situation involving your dog, please always speak to your vet.

 Ticks are active all year but they are more prominent from spring to autumn.
 They are commonly found in woodland areas, grassland and heaths.
 If you are walking in deer or sheep habitats, this also increases the likelihood of ticks.

 Ticks can carry diseases that can be harmful to dogs.
 To prevent ticks from attaching to your dog, you can use spot-on treatments, tablets or tick-repellent collars.
 Your veterinary practice can advise on the best product for your dog.
 Another useful tip is to reduce the spread of ticks from you or your clothing, onto your dog.
 A tick can be transferred just from your dog brushing against you.
 Wearing long clothing, covering the bottom of trousers with socks to get rid of the ankle gap, insect repellent and always checking your clothing before going home can help prevent this.